 All bridge designs shall include a drainage design that is specific to its site.
-Conveyance of drainage off the bridge roadway should be designed to meet spread standards contained in the Department's Drainage Manual, Chapter 3 and may include open systems (i.e., scuppers) or closed systems (i.e., inlets and pipes) based on environmental permitting restrictions.
+Conveyance of drainage off the bridge roadway should be designed to meet spread standards contained in the Department's Drainage Manual, Chapter 3 (January 2017 Edition) and may include open systems (i.e., scuppers) or closed systems (i.e., inlets and pipes) based on environmental permitting restrictions.
 Drainage from the bridge should not drop onto traffic below.
 Longitudinal conveyance piping attached to bridges is expensive and maintenance-intensive, and should be avoided whenever possible.

-Further guidance on the design of bridge deck drainage may be found in the current version of FHWA Publication HEC-21, "Bridge Deck Drainage Systems."
+Conveyance of drainage off pedestrian facilities shall be designed to provide an accessible route for pedestrians.
+Further guidance on the design of bridge deck drainage may be found in the current version of FHWA Publication HEC-21, "Design of Bridge Deck Drainage."